necsoft/codepoems/README.md

 * **[Download Codepoems v0.8.0-alpha for OS X](https://github.com/necsoft/codepoems/releases)**

 # Building
 You need to have [node-webkit-builder](https://github.com/mllrsohn/node-webkit-builder) in order to run these commands.
 The node-webkit-builder creates a builder folder with the packages.
+If you want to "compile" on the fly you can check [my sublime-build for Sublime text](https://github.com/necsoft/codepoems/wiki/My-sublime-build-for-nwjs).

 #### Building for OSX64
 ```